prsayeen/microhack-sap-data/DeployEnvironment.md

+# Objective
+We are now going to setup the Environment with all required Azure Services (Synapse instance, VM for SHIR, Storage Account, Azure ML, etc.).
+To avoid any manual work, we are using Terraform for the Deployment.

 # Deploy the Microhack environment with Terraform
-To avoid problems we will use Terraform to deploy a new Resource Group, Virtual Network, Subnet and Virtual Machine which will be used as the Gateway server.
-You can also deploy the Synapse workspace if preferred.
-If you don't want to deploy the Synapse workspace with Terraform you have to rename or remove the file `Synapse.tf`.
+Terraform will deploy a new Resource Group, Virtual Network, Subnet and Virtual Machine which will be used as the Gateway server.
+This will also deploy a Synapse workspace by default.
+If you's rather prefer to use an existing Synapse workspace and do not need a new one created, you can simply rename or remove the file `Synapse.tf`.

 To trigger the Terraform deployment, follow the steps below:
 1. Login to Azure cloud shell https://shell.azure.com/